Terms Agreement *

 1.2 Fees and Payment Terms.
-Client agrees to pay Contractor a Direct Hire placement fee (“Client Fee”) of five hundred dollars ($500) for each Direct Hire.
+Client agrees to pay Contractor a Direct Hire placement fee (“Client Fee”) of seven hundred and fifty dollars ($750), three thousand five hundred dollars ($3,500) or five thousand dollars ($5,000) for each Direct Hire, depending on the level of position chosen.
 Neither Client nor any of Client’s affiliates shall hire or contract with, directly or indirectly any candidate presented by Contractor to Client for a period of six (6) months from date of Contractor’s referral unless Client pays Contractor the Client Fee set forth in this Agreement.
-The Client Fee shall be considered earned upon the candidate's start date with Client.
-Payment, plus any sales tax as required by applicable state law, shall be due within ten (10) days of Direct Hire’s start date via the electronic payment instructions which will be provided Contractor.
-If Contractor does not receive payment within 10 days of the start date, the Guarantee policy described in section 1.3 below is null and void.
+The Client Fee shall be considered earned upon the candidate's accepted offer date with Client.
+Payment, plus any sales tax as required by applicable state law, shall be due within five (5) days of Direct Hire’s accepted offer date via the electronic payment instructions which will be provided Contractor.
+If Contractor does not receive payment within 5 days of the accepted offer date, the guaranteed policy described in section 1.3 below is null and void.
 Invoices not paid timely will be subject to finance charges of two percent (2%) per month added to the outstanding invoice amount and computed from the initial due date of the invoice.
 Client agrees to pay reasonable collection and attorneys’ fees, including costs, incurred by Contractor in collecting amounts due from Client.

 1.3 Guarantee.
-If, within the first fifteen (15) calendar days of commencing work for Client, either Client terminates Direct Hire’s employment for cause, or Direct Hire terminates employment with Client for any reason, Contractor will provide a one-time replacement candidate for the same role (“Guarantee”).
+If, within the first fifteen (15) calendar days (or as negotiated between Contractor and Client and confirmed in writing by email) of commencing work for Client, either Client terminates Direct Hire’s employment for cause, or Direct Hire terminates employment with Client for any reason, Contractor will provide a one-time replacement candidate for the same role (“Guarantee”).
 The Guarantee does not apply if the Client does not pay the Direct Hire the fair pay rate as shown on the order form, is terminated due to Client company downsizing, economic reasons, or lack of work.
-The replacement Guarantee must be applied within thirty (30) days of Direct Hire’s termination and holds no cash value.
+The replacement Guarantee must be applied within thirty (10) days of Direct Hire’s termination and holds no cash value.

 The terms of this Guarantee are contingent upon the following: